WhackJobInt/postal3scriptdocs/docs/attribchecking/attributes.md

 <ul>
 <div class="admonition warning">
 <p class="admonition-title">Warning</p>
-ChangeAttr has some several flaws that are good to keep in mind:</p>
+ChangeAttr has some several flaws that must be kept in mind:</p>
 <li>It MUST have an operator, simply having a number inside the parameter without an operator will NOT touch the attribute!</li>
 <p>
 <li>Only capable of working with values up to 100.</li>